Actress’s Battle with CBS over Celiac Disease

 Jennifer Esposito, a star of the hit TV series Blue Bloods, is in the midst of her own drama with employer CBS – and at the center of the dispute is her continuing struggle to control celiac disease.

 CBS has put the actress and her character detective Jackie Curatola on a leave of absence.
-In a statement to the TV website Deadline.com, CBS Studios said: “Jennifer has informed us that she is only available to work on a very limited part-time schedule.
+In a statement to the TV website Deadline.com on October 20, 2012, CBS Studios said: “Jennifer has informed us that she is only available to work on a very limited part-time schedule.
 As a result, she’s unable to perform the demands of her role and we regretfully had to put her character on a leave of absence.”

-Esposito took to Twitter on October 20, to accuse the network of “shameful behavior”, saying that: “CBS put me on unpaid leave and has blocked me from working anywhere else after my doc said ‘you needed a reduced schedule due to celiac’.
+Esposito took to Twitter, accusing the network of “shameful behavior”, saying that: “CBS put me on unpaid leave and has blocked me from working anywhere else after my doc said ‘you needed a reduced schedule due to celiac’.
 CBS didn’t listen to my doc and I collapsed on set.
 Which everyone saw!”

 She further says that once she was cleared to return to work, “CBS implied that I was not truly ill and this was a scheme to get a raise!”

 Esposito has been a vocal advocate of celiac disease awareness, speaking out about the many years it took her to get diagnosed and the struggles she had faced before going gluten-free with extreme fatigue, gastrointestinal distress and hair loss.

 In reply to some critical comments on one article about the dispute with CBS, Esposito elaborated on her current celiac-related health issues: “I can work on a limited schedule due to the vitamin IVs I need three times a week because I don’t absorb [nutrients and], due to the exhaustion from that as well.”

 Esposito blogs at the site Jennifersway.org, where she shares advice and recipes.

 View Esposito’s documentary on life with celiac here.